 Optimization goes beyond the router

 Your Wi-Fi router is just one factor in getting the most out of your internet experience.
-To ensure that you have the best internet provider or wireless internet provider for your needs, count on us for easy-to-use comparison data covering price, service, speed and more.
+To ensure that you have the best internet or Wi-Fi plans for your needs, count on us for easy-to-use comparison data covering price, service, speed and more.
 Follow us on Facebook and Twitter, or bookmark our Resource Center for a first look.